-If the end-entity certificates include an authorityKeyIdentifier extension with the issuer's serial number, the serial number SHOULD remain the same on re-issuing of the CA certificate.
-Note that including the attribute serial number in authorityKeyIdentifier extension in end-entity certificate is discouraged.
+If the end-entity certificates include an authorityKeyldentifier extension with the issuer's serial number, the serial number SHOULD remain the same on re-issuing the CA certificate.
+Note that including the attribute serial number in authorityKeyldentifier extension in end-entity certificate is discouraged (section 3.4.7).